浏览器缓存

 private

-The private response directive indicates that the response can be stored only in a private cache (e.g. local caches in browsers).
+response directive indicates that the response can be stored only in a private cache (e.g. local caches in browsers).

 Cache-Control: private

-You should add the private directive for user-personalized content, especially for responses received after login and for sessions managed via cookies.
+directive for user-personalized content, especially for responses received after login and for sessions managed via cookies.

-If you forget to add private to a response with personalized content, then that response can be stored in a shared cache and end up being reused for multiple users, which can cause personal information to leak.
+to a response with personalized content, then that response can be stored in a shared cache and end up being reused for multiple users, which can cause personal information to leak.

 public

-The public response directive indicates that the response can be stored in a shared cache.
-Responses for requests with Authorization header fields must not be stored in a shared cache; however, the public directive will cause such responses to be stored in a shared cache.
+response directive indicates that the response can be stored in a shared cache.
+Responses for requests with Authorization

 Cache-Control: public

-In general, when pages are under Basic Auth or Digest Auth, the browser sends requests with the Authorization header.
-This means that the response is access-controlled for restricted users (who have accounts), and it's fundamentally not shared-cacheable, even if it has max-age.
+header.
+This means that the response is access-controlled for restricted users (who have accounts), and it's fundamentally not shared-cacheable, even if it has max-age

-You can use the public directive to unlock that restriction.
+You can use the public

 Cache-Control: public, max-age=604800

-Note that s-maxage or must-revalidate also unlock that restriction.
+also unlock that restriction.

-If a request doesn't have an Authorization header, or you are already using s-maxage or must-revalidate in the response, then you don't need to use public.
+in the response, then you don't need to use public

 must-understand

-The must-understand response directive indicates that a cache should store the response only if it understands the requirements for caching based on status code.
+response directive indicates that a cache should store the response only if it understands the requirements for caching based on status code.

-must-understand should be coupled with no-store for fallback behavior.
+should be coupled with no-store

 Cache-Control: must-understand, no-store

-If a cache doesn't support must-understand, it will be ignored.
-If no-store is also present, the response isn't stored.
+is also present, the response isn't stored.

-If a cache supports must-understand, it stores the response with an understanding of cache requirements based on its status code.
+, it stores the response with an understanding of cache requirements based on its status code.

 no-transform